fork-for-review/bcoa.com/src/pages/projects/zhuhai.md

   - description: RMJM w.
 Luigi Ciaccia
     title: DESIGN ARCHITECT
 primaryImage:
+  caption: >-
+    The form of the big roof participates in the organic forms of the master plan, acting independently of the orthogonal exhibition space it contains
   image: /images/uploads/zhuhai_-15-_1820_cropped.jpg
 projectGallery:
   - caption: Forms intertwined by the water's edge